Agent Skills

 ALLOWED_COUNTERPARTIESpolicy, the recipient must be listed. - Outside time window.

-ALLOWED_CATEGORIESis set and nocategoryis provided, the rule is skipped.BLOCKED_CATEGORIESalways denies on match.
+ALLOWED_CATEGORIESis set and nocategoryis provided, the allow rule denies because the category cannot be verified.BLOCKED_CATEGORIESskips when no category is present.

 Payment approved but no onchain transfer (external wallet)